 What is indoor air pollution?

-You probably know that it’s harmful to breathe in polluted air when you’re outside.
-The same is true when you’re indoors.
-We spend about 90% of our time indoors – at home, at work, at school, or when we go to shops or restaurants.
+You probably know it can be harmful to breathe in polluted air when you’re outside.
+The same is true for when you’re indoors.
+We spend about 90% of our time indoors – at home, work, school, or when we go to shops or restaurants.

 Types of air pollution include:

-What are the effects of poor indoor air quality?
+Causes and effects of indoor air pollution

 Find out how cleaning products, heating and cooking, building materials and tobacco smoke can cause poor indoor air quality and what you can do about it.